octopus2023-inc/agenthub/README.md

-# agenthub
+# Agent Hub
-Hugging face for AI agents
+Publish your agents and benchmark them against a public leaderboard of complex tasks.